Sun: After core hydrogen exhaustion

+By the time the Sun reaches the tip of the red-giant branch, it will be about 256 times larger than it is today, with a radius of 1.19 AU.
+The Sun will spend around a billion years in the RGB and lose around a third of its mass.

 After the red-giant branch, the Sun has approximately 120 million years of active life left, but much happens.
 First, the core (full of degenerate helium) ignites violently in the helium flash; it is estimated that 6% of the core—itself 40% of the Sun's mass—will be converted into carbon within a matter of minutes through the triple-alpha process.
 The Sun then shrinks to around 10 times its current size and 50 times the luminosity, with a temperature a little lower than today.
 It will then have reached the red clump or horizontal branch, but a star of the Sun's metallicity does not evolve blueward along the horizontal branch.
 Instead, it just becomes moderately larger and more luminous over about 100 million years as it continues to react helium in the core.